Mongol invasions of Vietnam: Đại Việt

 Three Mongol and Yuan invasions devastated Đại Việt, but the Vietnamese did not succumb to Yuan demands.
 Eventually, not a single Trần king or prince visited China.
 The Trần dynasty of Đại Việt decided to accept the supremacy of the Yuan dynasty in order to avoid further conflicts.
-In 1289, Đại Việt released most of Mongol prisoners of war to China, but Omar, whose return Kublai particularly demanded, was intentionally drowned when the boat transporting him was contrived to sink.
-In the winter of 1289–1290, king Trần Nhân Tông led an attack into modern-day Laos, against the advice of his advisors, with the goal of preventing raids from the inhabitants of the highlands.
+In 1289, Đại Việt released most of the Mongol prisoners of war to China, but Omar, whose return Kublai particularly demanded, was intentionally drowned when the boat transporting him was contrived to sink.
+In the winter of 1289–1290, King Trần Nhân Tông led an attack into modern-day Laos, against the advice of his advisors, with the goal of preventing raids from the inhabitants of the highlands.
 Famines and starvations ravaged the country from 1290 to 1292.
 There were no records of what caused the crop failures, but possible factors included neglect of the water control system due to the war, the mobilization of men away from the rice fields, and floods or drought.
 Although Đại Việt repelled the Yuan, the capital Thăng Long was razed, many Buddhist sites were decimated, and the Vietnamese suffered major losses in population and property.
 Nhân Tông rebuilt the Thăng Long citadel in 1291 and 1293.

 In 1293, Kublai detained the Vietnamese envoy, Đào Tử Kí, because Trần Nhân Tông refused to go to Khanbaliq in person.
 Kublai's successor Temür Khan (r.1294-1307), later released all detained envoys and resumed their tributary relationship initially established after the first invasion, which continued to the end of the Yuan.

 Champa

 The Champa Kingdom decided to accept the supremacy of the Yuan dynasty and also established a tributary relationship with the Yuan.
-In 1305, Cham king Chế Mân (r.
+Afterwards, Champa was never mentioned in the History of Yuan again as a target for the Mongols.
+In 1305, Cham King Chế Mân (r.
 1288 – 1307) married the Vietnamese princess Huyền Trân (daughter of Trần Nhân Tông) as he ceded two provinces Ô and Lý to Đại Việt.
 What following next was a series of chronic Cham–Vietnamese fighting and major wars over the disputed control of ceded provinces for the rest of the 14th century.

 Transmission of gunpowder

-Before the 13th century, gunpowder in Vietnam was used in form of firecrackers for entertaining.
-During the Mongol invasions, a flux of Chinese immigrants from the Southern Song fled to Southeast Asia including Dai Viet and Champa, carried along with gunpowder weapons, such as fire arrows and fire lance techniques, and the Vietnamese and the Cham developed these weapons further in the next century.
-When the Ming dynasty conquered Đại Việt in 1407, they found that the Vietnamese were skillful in making a type of fire lance which fires out an arrow and a number of lead bullets as co-viative projectiles.
+Before the 13th century, gunpowder in Vietnam was used in the form of firecrackers for entertainment.
+During the Mongol invasions, an influx of Chinese immigrants from the Southern Song fleeing to Southeast Asia brought gunpowder weapons with them, such as fire arrows and fire lances.
+The Vietnamese and the Cham developed these weapons further in the next century; when the Ming dynasty conquered Đại Việt in 1407, they found that the Vietnamese were skillful in making a type of fire lance that fires an arrow and a number of lead bullets as co-viative projectiles.